-Who May Claim the Credits
+Who Can Take the Credits

-You may be able to claim the credits if you, your spouse, or a dependent you claim on your tax return was a student enrolled at or attending an eligible educational institution.
-The credits are based on the amount of qualified expenses paid for the student in 2002 for academic periods beginning in 2002 and the first 3 months of 2003.
-However, qualified expenses do not include expenses paid directly or indirectly using tax-free educational assistance.
-See Tax-Free Educational Assistance and Refunds of Qualified Expenses on this page.
+You may be able to take the credits if you, your spouse, or a dependent you claim on your tax return was a student enrolled at or attending an eligible educational institution.
+The credits are based on the amount of qualified expenses paid for the student in 2003 for academic periods beginning in 2003 and the first 3 months of 2004.

+Qualified expenses must be reduced by any expenses paid directly or indirectly using tax-free educational assistance.
+See Tax-Free Educational Assistance and Refunds of

+Qualified Expenses on this page.

-Note.
-If a student is claimed as a dependent on another person's tax return, only the person who claims the student as a dependent may claim the credits for the student's qualified expenses.
+Note: If a student is claimed as a dependent on another person's tax return, only the person who claims the student as a dependent may claim the credits for the student's qualified expenses.
 If a student is not claimed as a dependent on another person's tax return, only the student may claim the credits.